 + Do I have to audition for groups?
 Will I be cut?

 Some groups require an audition to be a part of.
 But we have never "cut" anyone from the program.
 We may place you in an ensemble that reflects your level of musicianship.
 The Wind Ensemble, both jazz bands, drumline and guard all have auditions to place you in the correct ensemble or on the correct part.

 + What is Charms?

 Charms Office is an online database that the CV Band uses to manage fees, uniforms, equipment, instruments, bank accounts and mass communications.
 It is specifically designed for band programs and is an amazing help for the director and booster group.
 You can access your student's "Charms Account" by clicking the "My Band Account" link on the header of the band website.
+First time users will need to add the Charms school code "cvhsband."
 Your password is your student ID until you change your password.

 + Why are there fees on Charms as well as Infinite Campus?

 Because band is a co-curricular activity, some of the fees must be collected by the school, while others can be paid by tax credit or to the booster group.
 For example, instrument rental fees and 7th class fees are "district fees" that must go into Infinite Campus.
 Class fees also must go into Infinite Campus.
 However, competition fees, travel fees, etc can all be paid by tax credit or to the boosters.
 Please visit our "Pay My Fees" link on the header of the webpage for more information on how to pay your fees.

 + How can I keep up to date with all of the band activities and goings on?